Ask about your AWS environment over MCP

 Ask about your operations in plain language

 A dashboard answers the question someone built it for.
 Your AI assistant answers the question you actually have.
-The server exposes your operational data so the agent can read it and answer in plain language.
+The server exposes AWS state, infrastructure code, architecture context and operational data so the agent can answer in plain language.

 • Alerts, backups, costs and deployments